mhmd-azeez/website/input/posts/working-remotely-from-iraq.md

 You have a lot of options when it comes to working remotely:

 - Working from home: You can invest in building a home office for yourself.
 I tried this option first and it didn't work out for me.
 After a couple of months I was gaining weight and my social life was next to zero.
 - Co-working spaces: There are several co-working spaces in Iraq.
 And they provide your with a desk, a Wifi, and some common area.
+You pay them monthly or daily.
+You can go work there for a day and see if it suits you.
+My problem was I couldn't do my meetings which was a deal breaker.
+Especially because in the beginning you'll have a lot of meetings to onboard you.
 - Renting an office: I am not sure if individuals can rent an office in Iraq.
 Because they ask you for your company papers or you have to be a member of some specific syndicates (Lawyers for example).
 - Cafes: I haven't tried this option.